Uee: 2017–present: Focus on acting and other works

 On June 12, 2020, Uee appeared as guest on the Korean variety show I Live Alone.
 The show features single celebrities and their everyday lives, both in and out of their homes.
 At the same month, she also appeared as a guest in the show Dogs Are Incredible along with her dog, Mango.
 On August 1, she also appeared on another variety show Omniscient Interfering View along with her manager.
 The show observes the lives of celebrities and their managers.
 Uee also played as Han Ji-won in the 7th episode of SF8 titled Love Virtually alongside Choi Si-won.
 The episode was aired on September 25, 2020.
 After her love for spicy foods was shown her recent I Live Alone appearance, she was selected as the official endorser for Samyang Food's 'Fire Chicken Sauce' Series.

-On October 23, 2020, Uee hosted the 2020 Live in DMZ Concert along with Super Junior's Leeteuk.
+In 2020, Uee hosted Glance TV's Last Fit with U-ie, a fitness program showcasing beginner to advanced exercises that can be done at home while under quarantine.
+The first broadcast started in August via Naver TV.
+On October 23, Uee hosted the 2020 Live in DMZ Concert along with Super Junior's Leeteuk.
 The concert was held in Gyeonggi Province to commemorate the 2nd anniversary of the September 2018 Pyongyang Joint Declaration.
 The concert was broadcast on October 24 via MBC.

-Uee currently hosts Glance TV's Last Fit with U-ie, a fitness program showcasing beginner to advanced exercises that can be done at home while under quarantine.
-The first broadcast started in August via Naver TV.

 On February 8, 2021, it was reported that Uee had cut ties with King Entertainment.
 Following the report, the agency confirmed that their exclusive contract with the actress has expired.
 On March 29, 2021, it was announced that she had signed an exclusive contract with Lucky Company.
 On June 3, it was announced that Uee will star in the variety program called Spicy Girls along with Sunny, Kim Shin-young, and Choi Yoo-jung.
 She later went on to star in the drama Ghost Doctor alongside Rain and Kim Bum.
 The drama premiered in January 2022.